spencerthayer/2024-Election-Polling-Analysis/readme.md

 ## Output

 The `analysis.py` script processes the polling and favorability data for different time periods (e.g., 12 months, 6 months, 3 months, 21 days, 14 days, 7 days, 3 days, and 1 day) and prints the analyzed results for each period.
-The output includes the weighted averages and margins of error for each candidate, `Biden` and `Trump`, the differential between them, and the favored candidate based on the differential.
+The output includes the weighted averages and margins of error for each candidate, `Harris` and `Trump`, the differential between them, and the favored candidate based on the differential.
 The output is color-coded based on the time period to provide a visual representation of the trends.

 ## Conclusion